Lead management software qualities you should look for?Schedule a Free Demo

 Before managing leads, you first need a proper way to gather them.
 Lead capture is a standard feature that a platform can use to identify leads across different marketing channels and collect the data necessary to start tracking them.
 This feature is often integrated with marketing campaign management software, allowing for omnichannel lead capturing.
 It is a standard among lead management software qualities that can help keep track of already engaged leads, whether for upselling, reselling, or converting tickets.

-Lastly, this feature should provide you with a way to rapidly import and export your existing lead lists so it is easier to merge information from different systems.
+Lastly, this feature should provide you with a way to rapidly import and export your existing lead lists so it’s easier to merge information from different systems.

 2. Tracking lead activity